NowShut/ICT2214_17/README.md

 ## Setup
 - git clone https://github.com/NowShut/ICT2214_17.git

+- Open 2 different windows of compilers or 2 different machines

+- For the HTTP Server:

+  * npm install

+  * npm install express

+  *npm start (to launch)
+- For the HoneyPot:

-- cd HellPot
+  * cd HellPot

-- make
+  * make

-- Generate config file using ./HellPot --genconfig
+  * Generate config file using ./HellPot --genconfig

-- Edit your newly generated HellPot.toml as desired.
+  * Edit your newly generated HellPot.toml as desired.

-- Run the honeypot using ./HellPot -c config.toml
+  * Run the honeypot using ./HellPot -c config.toml / go run HellPot.go (for windows after going to the cmd/HellPot directory in the terminal)
+- Run both and experiment

 ## Features
 1. ML analysis of attack patterns